jameschch/Blazor.DynamicJavascriptRuntime.Evaluator/README.md

 The are a few different syntax options for dynamic expressions:

-- The ```using``` blocks wrapping the EvalContext are optional but prevent forgetten calls to Invoke.
+- The ```using``` blocks wrapping the EvalContext are optional but prevent forgotten calls to Invoke.
 - Setting the ```Expression``` property is optional.
 You can chain an expression directly on the EvalContext e.g.:
 ```csharp
 dynamic context = new EvalContext();
 context.alert("Gasmask");
 await (context as EvalContext).InvokeVoidAsync()
 ```
+- You can chain multiple javascript calls on separate lines with a single EvalContext.
+This makes sense for some "fluent" libraries like JQuery.